heyallan/aoc/README.md

 > AOC Challenges

-## Challenge: Day 1
+## Day 1: Part 1

 **Prompt #1:**

 > On each line, the calibration value can be found by combining the first digit and the last digit (in that order) to form a single two-digit number.
 What is the sum of all of the calibration values?

-plan:
+Plan:
 - brute force first, optimize later
 - break down the input data into lines
 - split the lines into single tokens
-- traverse each line to check the tokens one by on
+- traverse each line to evaluate each token
-  - if token is number: add to line accumulator
+  - if token is number: add to accumulator
-  - add line result to global result accumulator
+  - add accumulator values to final result

 ```js
 const input = `eightqrssm9httwogqshfxninepnfrppfzhsc...`;